derekthatcher/EwbankGrader/README.md

 I did my own math using some set points from Darth, see: https://www.desmos.com/calculator/c3mshhgvzb .
 Polynomial used is just a quadratic, which is simple but does cause some errors on edge cases.

-You can calibrate it yourself, by considering two climbs of the same grade added together with both 'No rest' and a 'Good rest' between them.
-For example: two 25s, "25 N 25" by default gives a 27.5 (a 27/28).
-You might think this deserves a 28 at a particular crag, so set N to be 3
+To calibrate this to a particular crag or style think about two climbs of the same grade stacked on top of each other.
+Consider what the combined grade would be with no rest (N) and also with a good rest (G).
+Set N to be the no rest increase in grade, and G to be the good rest increase.

+For example, by default N is 2.5, which means if you stack two 25s with no rest you get a 27.5 (a 27/28).
+A good rest would add 1.75 grades and result in a hard 26.

 Can use V-grades, it converts them like this: https://www.desmos.com/calculator/a7n2mkrfw7 and does a similar adjustment to Darth.